The birth control pill (also called "the Pill") is a daily pill that contains hormones

 about a girl's health and family medical history, and do a complete physical exam,

-which might include a pelvic
+which might include a pelvic exam.

-when to begin taking the Pill and what to do if pills are missed.
+begin taking the Pill and what to do if pills are missed.

 The doctor or NP will usually ask the girl to come back in a few months to

 have her blood pressure checked and to see if she is having any problems.